-Your feedback on product documentation is important to us.
-Send suggestions for improvements and reports on errors or omissions.
-Include the title and document version (located on the second page), and chapter and section titles of the text on which you are reporting.
+Your feedback is important to us.
+Suggest improvements or report errors or omissions to the documentation.
+Include the document title, document version, chapter title, and section title of the text on which you are reporting.
 Send feedback to:

-doc feedback@symantec.com
+doc_feedback@veritas.com